FarhanDhanani/FAST_MT_Shop_Savvy_Bot/README.md

 ![Alt text](images/neo4j/3.1.png) ![Alt text](images/neo4j/3.2.png)

 4. Click three dots besides the "Open" Button then click on the "Open Folder" option and then click on the "Import" button.
-A local directory location will be open open up, we need to paste ((./neo4jScripts/products.json)[neo4jScripts/products.json] & (./neo4jScripts/categories.json)[neo4jScripts/categories.json]) data files here.
+A local directory location will be open open up, we need to paste ((./neo4jScripts/products.json)[neo4jScripts/products.json] and (./neo4jScripts/categories.json)[neo4jScripts/categories.json]) data files here.
 ![Alt text](images/neo4j/4.1.png) ![Alt text](images/neo4j/4.2.png)

 5. Again click three dots besides the "Open" Button then click on the "Open Folder" option and then click on the "Configuration" option.
 A local directory location will be open open up, we need to paste ((./neo4jScripts/apoc.conf)[neo4jScripts/apoc.conf]) configuration files here.